ElectricGun/video-converter/README.md

   -s, --step      -      The number of frames to skip every step.
 This causes choppiness but cuts down the size of the output -l, --length    -      Length of output in seconds.
 Ignore this arg to convert the entire video -i, --integrity -      Integrity of the output.
 Set to 1 for no compression, set to a low value for maximum compression.
 Only relevant on "raw" mode
---key-interval  -      Create a key frame every n frame.
-A key frame is completely uncompressed --size          -      Output aspect ratio.
+--key-interval  -      Creates an uncompressed frame for every n frames.
+Set to 0 for maximum space reduction (Default 30) --size          -      Output aspect ratio.
 Overrides scale percentage factor.
 Overrides --scale.
 Example: '88x88' --scale         -      Scale percentage.
 Scales the overall size of the media.
 Doesn't work with --size (Default 100) --batchSize     -      Maximum array length per file.
 Set to high for massive but fewer files, or low for many but smaller ones (Default 500000)